ahemmeter/ahemmeter.github.io/cv.md

 * 2013 – Worked with Harim Kwon, measuring Voice Onset Time in both English and Korean utterances from native Korean speakers.
 * 2014 – Became an RA in the Phonology Lab under the direction of Dr. Jeff Mielke.
 Processed files to obtain ultrasound data, created and aligned transcripts to audio files

+## Conference presentations

+* NWAV 2013, Poster, Gender and formality effects on the production of vocal fry
+* SECOL 2015, Paper Presentation, Creating gender-ambiguous stimuli
+* Upcoming: NWAV 2015, Paper Presentation, Social and acoustic factors in the perception of creak

 ## Participation in the Academic Community

 * President of University of Michigan Undergraduate Linguistics Club 2011-2013